EnkiduGilgamesh/LaTeX-Tutorial/2_Text/2.1_Letter/README.md

 ## 2.1.4 Wrap Around

-In $\LaTeX$, just wrap around one time would be ignored, this peculiarity is set to help the code more legible.
-To begin a new paragraph, you need at least wrap around two times with a blank line in the middle.
+In $\LaTeX$, just wrapping around one time would be ignored, this peculiarity is set to help the code more legible.
+To begin a new paragraph, you need at least wrap around two times by clicking `Enter` in the middle.

 Another way to begin a new line is to use command `\\` or `\newline` at the end of a line.
-Command `\\` have a parameter which set the vertical distance between two lines.
+Command `\\` has a parameter which set the vertical distance between two lines.
 For example:

 ```latex
 This is a line.